WDI-SEA/react-development-course-materials/03-Underlying Concepts/02-react-component-lifecycle-lecture.md

 - React class components provide several lifecycle methods that you can use to control your application based on the state of the UI.

-- Lifecycle methods happen automatically - but you can call them to modify them.
+- Lifecycle methods happen automatically, but you can call them to modify them.

 </aside>